-Acanthosis is a word pathologists use to describe an increase in the thickness of the top layer of the skin.
-It is a common non-cancerous change that can occur anywhere on the body.
+Acanthosis is a word pathologists use to describe an increased number of specialized squamous cells in the skin.
+A similar change can also be seen on the inside of the mouth.
+It is a common non-cancerous change that can occur anywhere in the body where squamous cells are normally found.

 The surface of the skin is called the epidermis.
 The epidermis is made up mostly of specialized cells called squamous cells.
 The normal thickness of the epidermis varies throughout the body.